 Most loyalty programs don’t fail because customers opt out.

 The program still exists.
 Customers remain enrolled.
-But participation drops off as soon as loyalty starts to feel like something they have to manage rather than something that works for them.
+But engagement drops as soon as loyalty starts to feel like something customers have to manage rather than something that works naturally in the background.

 In today’s environment, effort is the fastest way to lose attention.